zricethezav/gitleaks-ci/README.md

 ## Audit PRs on github before you hit that merge button
 ### What is?
-[Gitleaks](https://github.com/zricethezav/gitleaks) is great for doing thorough audits on repos, organizations, and/or users but not so great for hooking into CI pipelines. **Gitleaks-CI** is 50 lines of bash code that checks your PRs for secrets you probably shouldn't be commiting
+[Gitleaks](https://github.com/zricethezav/gitleaks) is great for doing thorough audits on repos, organizations, and/or users but not so great for hooking into CI pipelines. **Gitleaks-CI** is 50 lines of bash code that checks your PRs for secrets you probably shouldn't be commiting.
+Gitleaks-CI will do a simple regex check for each line of your PR diff.
+Fork this project if you want to add/remove regexes.

+### Alternatives?
+Review the PR like a good human.

 ### How to?